 John was born with hockey skates on and will probably die the same way, wearing a Maple Leafs jersey.
 He prays they’ll have won something by then.
 In fact, if they finally do win the Stanley Cup, that could be the cause of his death.

-John is currently the co-host of the very popular sports/comedy podcast, Real Good Show, with Justin Morissette and Stefan Heck.
-The boys talk more about stupid stuff than sports, which is probably why it has proven so popular.
-The podcast has been featured on Splitsider’s “This Week in Podcasts”, and made the iTunes “New and Noteworthy” charts in both the Comedy and Sports categories in Canada and the U.S. after only 5 episodes.
+John was the co-host of the very popular sports/comedy podcast, Real Good Show, with Justin Morissette and Stefan Heck.
+The podcast was featured on Splitsider’s “This Week in Podcasts”, and made the iTunes “New and Noteworthy” charts in both the Comedy and Sports categories in Canada and the U.S. after only 5 episodes.
 It was also nominated for “Best Podcast” at the 2016 Canadian Comedy Awards.
-The podcast has been downloaded over 200,000 times and can be listened to on iTunes(by clicking “Real Good Show” above) or on SoundCloud at http://www.soundcloud.com/justinmoris.
+The podcast has been downloaded over 300,000 times and can be listened to on iTunes(by clicking “Real Good Show” above) or on SoundCloud at http://www.soundcloud.com/justinmoris.
 The show has featured such guests as Ewan Currie(Sheepdogs), Max Kerman(Arkells), Graham Wright(Tokyo Police Club), ex-NHL player Kyle Wellwood, Jon Hendren, Jeb Lund, and a host of others.
 Previous to that, John was a frequent guest host and contributor on the now-defunct Funnier Than Gretzky podcast.

 John spent time as a staff writer at Hockey Now, Canada’s most widely-published hockey magazine, working there for 3 years, and has also written for the Vancouver Province, Shnarped Hockey, and Canucks Army.